Switching crops in India's food bowl benefits water sustainability

 Discussion

-Historical observations and simulations over the Ganga basin showed decreasing trends of rainfall and increasing trends of agricultural water consumption.
+Historical observations and simulations over the Ganga basin showed decreasing trends in rainfall and increasing trends of agricultural water consumption.
 Both trends together resulted in groundwater depletion in the IGP.
 However, we could not find any spatially consistent improvements in total calorie production and calorie production per unit water consumption over the districts.
 The observed well data showed widespread groundwater depletion, specifically over the western side of the region, consistent with the simulated groundwater scenario for 1998–2014.

 The crop replacement scenario designed by the proposed multi-objective optimisation approach revealed a widespread replacement of rice with millet and sorghum in the kharif season and of wheat with sorghum in the rabi season.